torusresearch/torus-embed/README.md

 ## 🩹 Examples

-Checkout the examples for your preferred blockchain and platform in our [examples repository](https://github.com/torusresearch/torus-embed/tree/develop/examples)
+Checkout the example of `Torus Embed` in our [example directory.](https://github.com/torusresearch/torus-embed/tree/develop/examples)

 ## 🌐 Demo